DCN-project/nibble-sim/docs/circ_dht_impl.md

 ![query_resolve](./images/query_resolve.jpg)
 - The IP address of the node initiating the query also flows with the query request.

+### Log server (only for simulation)
+- To better understand how communication is happening between the peers in the network, a copy of every message that a peer sends to other peer is sent to the **log server**.
+The log server is just another terminal acting as a server and receiving a copy of messages and displaying them.
+Additional functionality to store the logs into a file can be added (depends upon time constraints).
+- Each peer in the simulation would be a terminal.
+Hence, message received or sent by the peer would be displayed on the terminal of each peer.

 ### FAQs
 **Q1.** Why should a node (n) store the IP address of its successor in it's routing table?